handshake-org/HIPs/HIP-xxx-TCAP.md

 `%s` is replaced by the asset symbol (`HNS` for Handshake)

+In case a nameserver (NS) is configured for the name, this on-chain TXT record won't be available via DNS.
+If the name owner controls the nameserver it's preferred to set this TXT record in the nameserver.

 ## Address Data Set

 A address data set consists either of one line for the `static` solution or of many lines for `selective` solution.
 All lines use the same syntax.